nod-ai/SHARK-TestSuite/e2eshark/README.md

  cause of any failure.
 You can specify -r 'your dir name' to the run.py to name your test run directory as per your choice.
 The default name for the run directory is 'test-run'.

- Note that, you will be required to pass --hfhome argument to the run.py to point to a directory where model weights etc. from Hugging Face will be downloaded.
+ Note that, you will be required to pass --cachedir argument to the run.py to point to a directory where model weights etc. from Hugging Face will be downloaded.
 The downloaded data can be large so set it to other than your home, preferably with 100 GB or more free space.